 If you have not changed your Ohio ID (formerly, "OAK login ID") password since October 1, 2007, then you must do so before you will be able to connect to the new static-page servers.
 Use the link near the top of http://www.ohio.edu/oit/services/myaccount.cfm.

-The prerequisite to using FileZilla to transfer files is that you install and configure it with the correct preferences settings.
+The prerequisites to using FileZilla to transfer files is that you install and configure it with the correct preferences settings and that you be authorized to use the server in question.

 There is a separate version of these instructions for people building personal sites on the people2 server; the following instructions cover all of OIT's static-page servers: